Sperm fertility in mice with oligo-astheno-teratozoospermia restored byin vivoinjection and electroporation of naked mRNA

 Abstract

 Oligo-astheno-teratozoospermia (OAT), a recurent cause of male infertility, is the most frequent disorder of spermatogenesis with a probable genetic cause.
 Patients and mice bearing mutations in theARMC2gene have a decreased sperm concentration, and individual sperm show multiple morphological defects and a lack of motility – a canonical OAT phenotype.
-Intra Cellular Sperm Injection (ICSI) is required to treat such a condition but it has limited efficacy and was associated with a small increase in birth defects.
-Consequently, new targeted treatments are needed to restore spermatogenesis.
+Intracytoplasmic sperm injection (ICSI) is required to treat such a condition but it is associated with a small increase in birth defects in comparison to pregnancies not involving assisted conception.
+Consequently, new targeted treatments are needed to restore fertility.
 Here, a combination ofin vivoinjection and electroporation of capped and poly-A-tailed naked mRNA is tested as a strategy to treatARMC2-related infertility in mouse. mRNAs coding for several reporter genes are tested and the efficiency and the kinetic of expression are assessed usingin vivoandin vitro2D and 3D imaging experiments.
-We show that mRNA-coded reporter proteins are detected for up to 3 weeks mostly in germ cells, making the use of mRNA possible to treat infertility.
-We compare these results with those obtained with a more conventional DNA plasmid vector.
-In contrast, the use of the non-integrative plasmid Enhanced Episomal Vector (EEV) shows low and transient expression in spermatogenic cells.
+We show that mRNA-coded reporter proteins are detected for up to 3 weeks in germ cells, making the use of mRNA possible to treat infertility.
+We compare these results with those obtained with a non-integrative plasmid Enhanced Episomal Vector (EEV), which induces low and transient expression in spermatogenic cells.
 Consequently, injection and electroporation of naked mRNA-Armc2into the testes ofArmc2-deficient males were performed and we show the presence of normal and motile sperm in the epididymis.
-This study shows for the first time that mRNA-Armc2efficiently restores spermatogenesis and opens new paths for male infertility treatment.
+These motile sperm were able to produce embryos by IVF and ICSI.
+This study shows for the first time that mRNA-Armc2efficiently restores fertility and opens new paths for male infertility treatment.

 Related articles